Ms Roopa Mehta

 Roopa Mehta is the CEO of Sasha Association for Craft Producers (“Sasha”) and the Secretary of Sarba Shanti Ayog (SSA) its associate development organization.
 Sasha/SSA provides business support inputs and market access for sustainable livelihoods to artisan groups based largely in rural communities and semi urban areas.
 She is on the Board of Sadhna, the handicrafts and income augmentation programme of Seva Mandir, Udaipur and the Managing Trustee of Ruro Agro Services Association, a registered trust which develops natural agro based products, trains producers and identify suitable markets.
 She is also on the Board of COMMACT International and World Fair Trade Organisation(WFTO).
 Roopa Mehta is a MBA from Delhi University with further professional qualifications in Social Communication.
 In the earlier part of her professional career, Mrs. Mehta worked in hospitality and merchandising sector and she was the Chief Executive Officer of a renowned textiles manufacturing & retailing company before joining Sasha.

-Madhura Dutta, the Executive Director of AIACA, has 14 years of experience in the social development sector with extensive experience in livelihood generation models using culture across India.
-She has worked in UNESCO and has contributed towards development of Cultural Policy and Cultural Entrepreneurship focusing on creative industry models.
-Her vast experience on community development matched with her passion in handicrafts has brought her to AIACA, a dynamic organization in the crafts sector.
+Madhura Dutta, the former ED of AIACA, has 18 years of experience in the social development sector with extensive experience in livelihood generation models across India.
+She has worked in various grassroots initiatives as well as in UNESCO and has contributed towards development of Cultural Policy and Cultural Entrepreneurship focusing on creative industry models.
+Her vast experience on community development matched with her passion in handicrafts had brought her to AIACA.
+After successfully heading AIACA for four years, she was incorporated in its Governing Body.
+Currently she is a Senior Advisor of national CSR initiatives of JCBI.
 She has a Masters degree in Sociology from University of Calcutta, a Masters degree in Sustainable Development from UK and a PhD from Tata Institute of Social Sciences, Mumbai.
 She is also a Commonwealth Scholar.

 Rema Kumar, textile designer based in Delhi, has been working with a large cross-section of weavers and master craftsmen along the length and breadth of India for almost two decades.